State Flag Quiz: Can You Guess the U.S. State By Its Flag?

 Mystery flag #21

 This flag’s simple but striking sunburst pays tribute to the Native American tribe indigenous to this area of the U.S. Known as the Zia, they view the sun as sacred and represent it as a red circle with four groups of rays.
+Don’t miss the best kept secret in every state.

 Answer: New Mexico